aleksei-berezkin/typique/README.md

 ### Classnames refactoring (planned)

 Because classnames remain constants in the source code, they may get inconsistent as the project grows.
 Tools for project-wide classnames refactoring are planned.

-## The library name

-Typique — French for “typical”, pronounced /ti'pik/